godak9/Credit_Card_Analysis_Machin_Learning/README.md

    - Use the ensemble **BalancedRandomForestClassifier** algorithm to resample the dataset and train an ensemble classifier.
    - Use the ensemble **EasyEnsembleClassifier** algorithm to resample the dataset and train an ensemble classifier.

-The evaluation of each of the six models can be found in the Results section with images of the confusion matrix and classification report generated for each model provided for support.
+The evaluation of each of the six models can be found in the Results section.
+Skip to this section to see that accuracy, precision, and recall scores for the six models.

 Finally, the Summary section will provide a summary of the results of the machine learning models and discuss which model would best predict credit risk.